k-kapp/Box-Man/README.md

 The project is very easy to compile: all you need is visual studio, with support for C#.
 Open the sln file in the root directory, and compile.
 However, you will most likely need Monogame installed for visual studio.
 Note that I have included a compiled version in the zip file in the root (SokobanCompiled.zip).
 There was, however, some difficulty when I tried to run this executable on another computer - most likely because .NET framework 4.0 was not installed on that PC.

+##TODO

++ In puzzle editor,
+ - add functionality for specifying the grid size
+ - enable existing puzzles to be imported and modified

++ Enable scroller to be moved by dragging it (not only by pressing arrow keys, e.g. in lists in puzzle selector)

++ Find new color scheme/better artwork (not this ugly yellow)

++ Do more thorough testing of puzzle validation

++ Cleanup code (make naming more consistent, relocate certain functions/methods to more sensible locations, etc.)

+##Screenshots

 <p align="center">
 <img src="ScreenshotGame.png" width="550">
 </p>